-To conclude the event, Roberto J. Rodríguez, Former President and CEO, Teach Plus, and Nominee, Assistant Secretary, Office of Planning, Evaluation and Policy Development, United States Department of Education, presented “Opportunities to Transform Teacher Preparation,” in which he shared further thinking around how we can move forward to support and realize meaningful systems change.
+To conclude the event, Roberto J. Rodríguez, Assistant Secretary, Office of Planning, Evaluation and Policy Development, United States Department of Education, presented “Opportunities to Transform Teacher Preparation,” in which he shared further thinking around how we can move forward to support and realize meaningful systems change.

 “We need to get much more serious about reshaping how we prepare our teachers and support them across their career, especially in those early years, in those first five years, and secondly, we must bring greater urgency to the opportunities that we need to grow our teachers’ leadership knowledge and skills across their time in the profession,” said Rodríguez.

 A recording of the entire webinar can be viewed here.